vonerikbarren/XYZ-Calculator/client/src/Markdown/Notion1-Checklist.md

 [ X ] - Creating the AppSpace
 [ X ] - Creating the AppBody
 [ X ] - Working with Props for the Button Component
+[ ] - Create Application.js and Put the component into AppSpace.js
 [ ] - Creating the Application